GlennVL-AP/cpp-programming-slides/slides/session_00_docker/index.md

 Note:

-* Text file, so can be added to version control
+* It's a text file, so it can be version controller.
-* Can use Dockerfile or an existing image name
+* You can use a Dockerfile or reference an existing image.
-* Can configure IDE settings
+* You can configure IDE settings and specify extensions.
-* Can provide list of IDE extensions

 ---

-* I don't want to manually build and run the docker container. ✅
+* I don't want to manually build and run the Docker container. ✅
-* I don't want to manually set up my IDE for remote development. ✅
+* I don't want to manually configure my IDE for remote development. ✅

 ---